atallahsalameh1/openPDF-suite/README.md

 ## What it does not do

 openPDF suite is deliberate about scope.
 Scanned pages (no text layer), text converted to vector outlines, and pages carrying pre-existing redaction marks are viewable but reported as not editable instead of guessed at.
 Digital signatures cannot remain valid after content changes — the app warns and directs you to Save As.
-The complete list lives in [`docs/editing-limitations.md`](docs/editing-limitations.md).

 ## Install